Indiana’s Trusted Personal Injury Advocates Since 1963.

 Louis “Buddy” Yosha, Indiana Car Accident Attorney

-At Yosha Cook & Tisch – Personal Injury Lawyers, we have a storied reputation for holding insurance carriers accountable and ensuring our clients receive proper compensation for their damages.
+At Yosha Cook & Tisch – Personal Injury Lawyers in Indianapolis, we have a storied reputation for holding insurance carriers accountable and ensuring our clients receive proper compensation for their damages.
 We maintain a busy litigation practice and are routinely referred cases by other personal injury firms.
 Our greatest reward is being able to represent clients who were referred to us by past satisfied clients.
 Importantly, insurance carriers tend to give much better offers to clients of attorneys or firms that are known for aggressively litigating their cases and claims.
 The firms who fight till the end for their clients.
 To this point, our founder, Buddy Yosha has tried over 100 jury trials in his career, which is more than any attorney in Indiana’s history.

 If a particular firm or Indiana accident attorney does not have a reputation for regularly litigating car accident claims, the insurance carriers will exploit this fact by offering you less than full value for your losses.
 In fact, the insurance carriers are cognizant of which firms have a track record for litigating their cases and which ones are merely legal advertisers running a settlement mill.
 Without mentioning any name specifically, we know who these firms are.
 We feel compelled to address this reality with our fellow Hoosiers because Indiana’s civil justice system only allows an injured plaintiff one bite at the apple – you only get one day in court.
 You cannot come back with a different lawyer the next time around with the same injury claim.
 So, please make sure you do your homework and avoid hiring the billboard ad firm that repeatedly settles claims at a discount, leaving significant compensation on the negotiating table.
 You should never find yourself in this position.
 After all, nearly every car accident lawyer charges the same standard contingency fee of 33.3%, so why not go with the firm with a proven track record spanning several decades in Indiana?